Insurance for MMA and other similar Combat Sports

 The following was written and first published in 2005:

-There seems to be some confusion about Insurance Cover for MMA (Mixed Martial Arts) or Cage Fighting, as it is otherwise
+There seems to be some confusion about insurance cover for MMA (Mixed Martial Arts) or Cage Fighting, as it is otherwise known.

-Some Groups have been selling Licences to Clubs and Practitioners under the miss understanding that these carry Insurance Cover
+Some martial arts groups have been selling licences to clubs and practitioners under the miss understanding that these carry

 MMA has been placed in to the 'Dangerous Sports' band and as such all practitioners are un-insured via the conventional means.
 If